 Serve on a Committee

-The AMLE Board of Trustees has designated advisory and review committees to guide the work of the association.
-If you are passionate about middle level education and want to volunteer your time to improving the middle school profession, there’s a role for you!
-Committees for which we are currently accepting interested applicants are:
+We rely on volunteer committee members to guide the work of our association.
+If you are passionate about middle level education and want to volunteer your time to advance your profession, there’s a role for you.

 The AMLE Board of Trustees works collaboratively with AMLE staff to develop policies, procedures, and regulations for the operation of the Association; to monitor the Association’s financial health, programs and overall performance; and to provide the Chief Executive Officer with the resources to meet the mission, goals and objectives of the Association.